stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

         "application": {
             "href": "https://api.stormpath.com/v1/applications/Uh8FzIouQ9C8EpcExAmPLe"
         },
-        "listIndex": 0,
+        "resource-list-index": 0,
         "isDefaultAccountStore": true,
         "isDefaultGroupStore": true
     }

 You may use the response's `Location` header or the top-level `href` attribute to further interact with your new `AccountStoreMapping` resource.

-<a class="anchor" name="accountStoreMapping-retrieve"></a>
+<a class="anchor" name="account-store-mapping-retrieve"></a>
 ### Retrieve An Account Store Mapping

 After you have created an account store mapping, you may retrieve its contents by sending a `GET` request to the account store mapping's URL returned in the `Location` header or `href` attribute.

-If you don't have the account store mapping's URL, you can find it in the [application's account store mappings list](#application-accountStoreMapping-list).
+If you don't have the account store mapping's URL, you can find it in the [application's account store mappings list](#application-account-store-mapping-list).

 **Example Request**